Swiss billionaire gets 18 years jail for Italian asbestos deaths

 They affected workers and residents of Casale Monferrato and Cavagnolo, two hill towns near Turin; the village of Rubiera in northern Italy; and the seaside town of Bagnoli, outside Naples.

-Asbestos fibers became popular from the late 19th century onwards as a way to reinforce cement, often for roofing and cladding, as well as adding sound absorption and heat resistance.
+Asbestos fibres became popular from the late 19th century onwards as a way to reinforce cement, often for roofing and cladding, as well as adding sound absorption and heat resistance.

 Asbestos is now banned from building materials in much of the West, but is still being used as insulation in developing countries.
-The inhalation of asbestos fibers can cause lung inflammation and cancer, and symptoms do not tend to appear for many years.
+The inhalation of asbestos fibres can cause lung inflammation and cancer, and symptoms do not tend to appear for many years.
+(Reporting By Silvia Aloisi; Editing by Andrew Heavens)